Julia Sterre Schmitz (Amsterdam, NL, 1993) is a filmmaker and photographer based in Amsterdam. She

-Next year she is starting her master studies Visual Anthropology at Goldsmiths’ University in London.
+Next year she is starting doing her master studies Visual Anthropology at Goldsmiths’ University in London.

 2012-2013 Communication & Multimedia Design, Hogeschool van Amsterdam